MITLibraries/dspace-api-python-scripts/README.md

   Add items to a DSpace collection.

-  The method relies on a CSV file with metadata for uploads, a JSON document that maps metadata to a DSpace schema, and a directory containing the files to be uploaded.
+  The updated metadata CSV file from running 'reconcile' is used for this process.
+The method will first add an item to the specified DSpace collection.
+The bitstreams (i.e., files) associated with the item are read from the metadata CSV file, and uploaded to the newly created item on DSpace.

 Options:
-  -m, --metadata-csv FILE       The filepath to a CSV file containing metadata
+  -m, --metadata-csv FILE       File path to a CSV file describing the
+                                metadata and bitstreams for DSpace uploads.
+                                [required]
-                                for Dspace uploads.  [required] -f, --field-map FILE          The filepath to a JSON document that maps columns in the metadata CSV file to a DSpace schema.  [required] -d, --content-directory TEXT  The name of the S3 bucket containing files for DSpace uploads.  [required] -t, --file-type TEXT          The file type for DSpace uploads (i.e., the file extension, excluding the dot).
+  -d, --content-directory TEXT  The name of the S3 bucket containing files for
+                                DSpace uploads.  [required]
   -r, --ingest-report           Create ingest report for updating other
                                 systems.
   -c, --collection-handle TEXT  The handle identifying a DSpace collection